Alexandria vs Read Aloud: Which Free TTS Chrome Extension Is Better in 2026?

 Read Aloud: 100% free, no account required, no ads.
 Premium cloud voices (Google WaveNet, Amazon Polly, IBM Watson, Microsoft Azure, OpenAI) are available but require a paid API key from those providers.
 Browser-native voices have no ongoing cost.

-Alexandria: Free with neural voice (Kokoro model) included.
+Alexandria: Free with premium neural voices included.
 No API key required.
 Premium plans are available for additional features beyond core listening.

 For users who want zero cost and no account, Read Aloud is the simpler entry point.
 For users who want better default voice quality without managing an API key, Alexandria is the lower-friction choice.